learn-co-students/creating-columns-lab-v-000/README.md

 - When creating our tile size classes (**`.small`**, **`.med`**, **`.large`**), we need to provide properties that will change the size of the element.
 As shown in the screenshot of the final product images can be their original size, 2x, or 3x.
-Use the `width` and `height` properties, with `%` based values, to control that.
+Use the `width` and `height` properties, with `%` based values, to contr5r5rt5r55rt5rtyr5trrrol that.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/creating-columns-lab' title='Creating Columns Lab'>Creating Columns Lab</a> on Learn.co and start learning to code for free.</p>